 FSJ Education Supplement

 Every June and December, The Foreign Service Journal contains a 30-page supplement with a feature article on an educational issue that affects FS families and information on schools that cater to families based overseas, including an "Education-at-a-Glance" (formerly "Schools-at-a-Glance") chart that pulls the data and contact information together school-by-school.
-Contact Molly Long at email@example.com to have your school participate in the next edition.
+Contact Molly Long at firstname.lastname@example.org to have your school participate in the next edition.

 This chart, broken down by type of school, is updated with each new edition of the Education Supplement.
 The purpose of the chart is to assist members and readers in evaluating different schools.
 Please note that this chart is not a complete guide to schools, but rather a starting point for your research.